rsonquery/rsonpath/README.md

 [6]
 ```

-This behavior can be overriden with a custom installation of `rsonpath`, disabling the default `unique-labels` feature.
+This behavior can be overriden with a custom installation of `rsonpath`, disabling the default `unique-members` feature.
 This will hurt performance.

 ```bash
 > cargo install rsonpath --no-default-features -F simd -F head-skip -F tail-skip